galaxyproject/training-material/topics/imaging/tutorials/process-image-bioimageio/tutorial.md

 # Introduction

-Deep learning models are increasingly used in bioimage analysis to perform processing steps such as segmentation, classification, and restoration tasks.
-The [BioImage.IO](https://bioimage.io/#/) platform provides a standardized way to share and discover pre-trained models, making them accessible across tools and platforms.
+Deep learning models are increasingly used in bioimage analysis to perform processing steps such as segmentation, classification, and restoration tasks {% cite Moen2019 %}.
+The [BioImage.IO](https://bioimage.io/#/) platform {% cite Wei2021 %} provides a standardized way to share and discover pre-trained models, making them accessible across tools and platforms.

-Each model in BioImage.IO is tailored for a specific biological task — for example, segmenting nuclei, detecting mitochondria, or identifying neuronal structures — and trained on specific imaging modalities such as electron or fluorescence microscopy.
+Each model in BioImage.IO is tailored for a specific biological task — for example, segmenting nuclei, detecting mitochondria, or identifying neuronal structures — and trained on specific imaging modalities such as electron or fluorescence microscopy {% cite vonChamier2021 GomezdeMariscal2021 %}.

-This tutorial will guide you through the process of applying one of these BioImage.IO models to an input image using Galaxy.
+This tutorial will guide you through the process of applying one of these BioImage.IO models to an input image using Galaxy {% cite Afgan2018 %}.
 You will learn how to upload and configure the model, set the correct input parameters, and interpret the output files.

 ⚠️ Currently, only the following 11 PyTorch-based BioImage.IO models are compatible with the Galaxy tool *“Process image using a BioImage.IO model with PyTorch”*: